Kardi Teknomo

 Preferable reference for this tutorial is

 Teknomo, Kardi.
-Data Analysis from Questionnaires. http:\\people.revoledu.com\kardi\ tutorial\Questionnaire\
+Data Analysis from Questionnaires. https:\\people.revoledu.com\kardi\ tutorial\Questionnaire\